Edgio

 WAF Events View

-A WAF event occurs when an access rule, custom rule, or managed rule is violated.
+A WAF event occurs when an access rule, API security configuration, custom rule, or managed rule is violated.
 It allows you to:

-• Visualize the time periods during which site traffic is most heavily targeted.
+• Visualize the time periods during which your site and web applications are most heavily targeted.

 • Understand the variety, frequency, and severity of illegitimate traffic.